-The Janice Suggs Educational Scholarship Program provides merit-based scholarship grants to qualified students who are pushing degrees or advanced training in science, technology, engineering and math development of our next generation of science and technology leaders and innovators.
-Over the past 5 years the NC chapter has distributed over $250,000 to over 200 students in the local Fayetteville/Raleigh-Durham area of North Carolina.
+The Janice Suggs Educational Scholarship Program provides merit-based scholarship grants to qualified students who are pushing degrees or advanced training in science, technology, engineering, and math development of our next generation of science and technology leaders and innovators.
+Over the past 5 years, the NC chapter has distributed over $250,000 to over 200 students in the local Fayetteville/Raleigh-Durham area of North Carolina.

 Need-Based Scholarships: These type of scholarships help bridge the financial gap.
 They usually have more generous financial qualification criteria, and many are endowed specifically for the student who wants to attend college but whose parents make too much money for the student to qualify for most federal programs.
-A need based scholarship may pay partial or full tuition, housing costs, and sometimes a books stipend.
+A need-based scholarship may pay partial or full tuition, housing costs, and sometimes a books stipend.

 Merit-Based Scholarships: Merit-based scholarships are typically awarded on the basis of academic, athletic or artistic merit, in addition to special interests.
-Some merit scholarships also consider financial need, but rewarding talent is the primary objective.
+Some merit scholarships also consider financial need, but the rewarding talent is the primary objective.